Aksha-yaa/RepoInsight-AI/README.md

 - The GitHub Actions workflow verifies Docker build and application startup after upload.
 - A full AI result requires a valid `GEMINI_API_KEY` at runtime; test it by analyzing a public repository after deployment.

-## License

-Add your preferred license before publishing, for example MIT.